Hugefan0/py3df1/README.md

 --------------------------

-At time of writing, I have only tried reading serial with a ML 1000, I can't confirm that it works with SLC's.
+I have used this library with both ML 1000 and SLC  5/04's.